Rounded corners on table.list elements

 Go, roundness with border-radius on table elements can't seem to be achieved if border-collapse: collapse; is present, so I cleared it in a favor of border-spacing: 0; for this reason, which it did seem like does the same thing, only, unlike border-collapse, it doesn't block border-radius to be applied.

-#5 Updated by Bernhard Rohloff 3 months ago
+#5 Updated by Bernhard Rohloff about 1 year ago

 Yes, as Antonio wrote, it's necessary to get the border radius and

 border-spacing: 0; compensates it.

 One notice of caution: I played with the border radius and found out that the cells don't get clipped to the round shape.
 Maybe an additional

 #6 Updated by Anonymous about 1 year ago

 Bernhard Rohloff wrote: